THE NEXT|HEALTH BASELINE TEST IS AN EXCELLENT ENTRY POINT FOR YOUR OPTIMAL WELLNESS JOURNEY.

 Known as the sunshine vitamin, vitamin D is produced by the

 body in response to skin being exposed to sunlight.
-It is also
+It also

-oils, and egg yolks and in fortified dairy and grain products.
+oils, egg yolks, and in fortified dairy and grain products.

 Test measures the amount of vitamin B12 in the blood.
 The